Gerald LaRonde – Choral Director

 Historian: Kaeli Mulvaney-Courtois

-The Choir provides entertainment to local long-term care facilities and retirement homes.
+The Choir brings entertainment to local long-term care facilities and retirement homes.
 We usually take selections from our Spring concert to Marianhill and Miramichi.
 In 2017, we took a bus to Renfrew to entertain the seniors at Bonnechere Manor.
 In the past, we have also visited the Pinewood and Supples Landing.

 For many years, the Choir competed in the local Kiwanis Music Festival.
 The Choir also provides a trophy to be awarded to a Youth Choir at the closing Festival of Stars.